Asset protection is a philosophy and way of life

 8. I am a professional with my own Professional Indemnity insurance

 Do not rely on insurance to save you.
-Insurance companies go insolvent.
+First, insurance companies go insolvent.
 For example, HIH Insurance was Australia’s second-largest insurance company.
 It went insolvent.
 It is the largest corporate collapse in Australia’s history, at that time.
 Big insurance companies can and do fail.

-Insurance companies may not want to pay out because that lowers their profits.
+Second, insurance companies (even if not for profit) may not want to pay out because that lowers their profits.
 You may act outside the scope of your profession.
 Therefore, your PI insurance cannot cover you.
 E.g. lawyer gives financial planning advice.
 E.g. an engineer gives interior design advice.
 E.g. GP gives medical specialist advice.
-E.g. Dentist gives medical doctor advice.
+E.g. a Dentist gives medical doctor advice.

 9. Personal Guarantees